Deep Dive: How does Pay-per-use billing work?

 Pay-per-use is a billing option for people who prefer to use Expensify every now and then.
 If you have expenses to manage for more than 6 out of 12 months, the optimal setup is an Annual Subscription.

 On Pay-per-use you’ll pay only for your active users each month.
-That’s $18 per user for companies using the Expensify Card, and companies not using the Expensify Card will pay an additional Unbundling fee of $18 on top of this.
+That’s $18 per user for companies using the Expensify Card, and $36 for those not using the Expensify Card.
 If you have a Collect plan, that's $10 with the Expensify Card, and $20 without the Expensify Card.

-An Active User is anyone who creates, submits, approves, reimburses or exports a report in Expensify, including Copilots and policy automation (such as Scheduled Submit and automated reimbursement).
+An Active User is anyone who chats, creates, modifies, submits, approves, reimburses or exports a report in Expensify, including Copilots and policy automation (such as Scheduled Submit and automated reimbursement).
 If no one on your Group Policy uses Expensify in a given month, you will not be billed for that month.

 We recommend this billing setup only for users who use Expensify for a few months per year.